carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/05-code-qmd.md

 ---
 source: Rmd
 title: "NEW EPISODE - 02-05 Adding Code to Quarto Documents"
-teaching: 00
+teaching: 10
-exercises: 00
+exercises: 10
 questions:
 - "What is Knitr and how it works?"
-- "What are code chunks and how are they structured?"
+- "What are code chunks, and how are they structured?"
-- "How to add and run code chunks?"
+- "How do you add and run code chunks?"
 - "How can I avoid issues with relative paths?"
 objectives:
 - "Understand how knitr integrates code and text."